curl/curl/docs/libcurl/opts/CURLMOPT_MAX_HOST_CONNECTIONS.md

 When more transfers are added to the multi handle than what can be performed due to the set limit, they are queued up waiting for their chance.
 When that happens, the CURLOPT_TIMEOUT_MS(3) timeout is inclusive of the waiting time, meaning that if you set a too narrow timeout in such a case the transfer might never even start before it times out.

 Even in the queued up situation, the CURLOPT_CONNECTTIMEOUT_MS(3) timeout is however treated as a per-connect timeout.

+Changing this value when there are transfers in progress is possible, and the new value will then be used the next time checks are performed.
+Lowering the value will however not close down any active transfers, it will just not allow new ones to get made.

 # DEFAULT